cesare-montresor/CarND-Advanced-Lane-Lines/writeup.md

 **Final threshold**
 ![thresholded]

 Even if most of the scene is cut out by the prespective transformation, I anyway decided to mask the image with a ROI to futher reduce noise near horizon.

 **Final threshold + ROI**
 ![ROI]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code related to the perspective transform can be found in the function `birdsEye()` (camera.py:265) I started of as suggested by picking points around the lanes in test images, but the result was quite poor, so I've tried to collect several boxes and average them, still a poor result, a few pixel difference near the horizont make huge difference in the final result, my images where all skewed in one way or another.
+The code related to the perspective transform can be found in the function `birdsEye()` (camera.py:265)
+I started of as suggested by picking points around the lanes in test images, but the result was quite poor, so I've tried to collect several boxes and average them, still a poor result, a few pixel difference near the horizont make huge difference in the final result, my images where all skewed in one way or another.
-So I decided to go for a numeric way and tune the parameter until I reached an acceptable result, for doing so I immagined a trapezioid going from the center of the image to the bottom of the image.
+So I decided to go for a numeric way and tune the parameter until I reached an acceptable result, for doing so I imagined a trapezoid going from the center of the image to the bottom of the image.
 There are 2 (4 really) parameters to tune the shape and they can be passed to the function:

 `def birdsEye(self,img, offset=(48,88), margin=(200,40), debug=False):`

 - offset:  horizontal and vertical offset from the center of the image
 - margin:  left and bottom margin

 ![birdeye]

 At some point I've also considered a way to make it self tuning, by drawing lines of a specific color (removing that color from the image before eventually) performing a transformation, linearly interpolating the lines in the transformed image, and slowly tune the parameters until it reach straight lines, but by then I already reached an acceptable result, next project ^_^

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I then perform the the line searching using the function  `laneSearch()` (camera.py:239) The function initally use `laneSearchHistogram()` (camera.py:348) to find the starting point of the left and right lane.
+I then perform the the line searching using the function  `laneSearch()` (camera.py:239)
+The function initally use `laneSearchHistogram()` (camera.py:348) to find the starting point of the left and right lane.

 ![hist_search]
 ![hist_search_pikes]